 - Avoid intimate relationships with their students.
 (Ahimsa, non-violence, and Aparigraha, non-coveting)

-- Recognize when the student-teacher relationship has been compromised by the existence of an intimate relationship and assist the student in finding another Iyengar Yoga teacher if possible.
+- Recognize when the student-teacher relationship has been compromised by the existence of an intimate relationship and assist the student in finding another CIYT if possible.
 (Aparigraha, non-coveting)

 - Maintain a clean and well-groomed appearance.
 (Sauca, purity)